ganeti/ganeti/man/gnt-instance.rst

     Number of emulated CPU sockets.

+soundhw
+    Valid for the KVM hypervisor.

+    Comma separated list of emulated sounds cards, or "all" to enable all the available ones.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depends on the OS